telerik/kendo-themes/.github/issue_template.md

 ## Current behavior
 <!--
   * Describe the current (faulty) behavior which is caused by the issue.
-  * In the latest package versions, check whether this behavior still represents an issue.
+  * Check whether this behavior still represents an issue in the latest package versions.
 -->

 ## Expected behavior